 Before you write a single word, have a purpose.
 Your purpose isn’t just to sell.
 You need to make consumers feel as passionate about your product or service as you do.
 You only have a limited number of words to tell your story.
 Make them count.

 Your purpose is to build a relationship with readers, educate them and make them see your product in the same light that you do.
 So, keep your copy simple, short and engaging, and you’ll have done your job.

 Finally, organize everything.
-Set up your headline and subheads.
+Set up your headline and subheads in your Google Ads automation tool.
 List the one or two most important points for each section.
 Then, build upon it.
 Great copy takes time, but quality content can continue driving leads for years to come.